henrik/styleguide/README.markdown

 end
 ```

 It makes the public/private boundary very obvious, and is similar to how `rescue` is indented in a method.
-But editor autoindentation doesn't tend to use this style, nor the teams I've worked on.
+But editor autoindentation doesn't tend to support this style, nor the teams I've worked on.

 ## Don't skip indent levels for alignment.